is anyone here?

 This is quite low and suggests insufficient computational resources.
 What are you computer specifications?

-Hi @nmt, many thanks for your reply.
+Hi @user-4c21e5, many thanks for your reply.
 It is reassuring to know that the coordinate system can be adapted to the image.
 I have a new question.
 On pupil PLAYER the frame number does not match the frame number of the world video exported from pupil PLAYER.
 Why is this happening?

 Hi PupilCore, I am currently analyzing the data recorded from the eye tracker and loading them from the exported csv file.
 I noticed that the diameter_3d column has some missing values in between some intervals ( i am not sure if the duration of these intervals is constant) .
 I just wanted to know if this is normal and expected.
 Secondly, is it possible to reduce the sampling rate of the recorded data? as currently, it is recording 200 data points per second and if we would like to sync it with other devices with different sampling rates, do you have any tips on how best to handle this?
 Thank you!